How can I communicate well in groupwork, seminars and tutorials?

 A great deal of your work is in groups and grades depend on the groups working efficiently.
 This workshop uses the advice of students across the University to show you what you can do if your group meets difficulties.

-In this 2-hour workshop we focus on:
+In this series of workshop recordings we focus on:

 - What behaviours do tutors hope to see in you during discussion group work?

 - How can you get a deeper understanding of what leadership means in group work?

 - What can you do right now to develop these deeper leadership skills in yourself?

 - How can you help your fellow group members develop them too, so that they trust each other more, expect more from each other and want to develop and support each other in the group task?